Do what you can, with what you have, where you are.Theodore Roosevelt

 10. Honing Guide: This tool is optional.
-I hesitate to recommend these jigs because they can easily become a crutch preventing you from becoming proficient at freehand sharpening.
-However, jigs make it much easier and quicker to shape blades to the desired angle on rough stones, especially when correcting a double-bevel or bulging bevel to a more useful single, flat bevel.
+I hesitate to recommend these jigs because they can easily become a crutch preventing Beloved Customer from becoming proficient at freehand sharpening.
+However, these types of jigs make it much easier and quicker to shape blades to the desired angle on rough stones, especially when correcting a double-bevel or bulging bevel to a more useful single, flat bevel.
 Eclipse-style honing guides work well.
 The die-cast versions are inexpensive.
 Lie-Nielson makes a terribly expensive version machined from stainless steel that I am fond of.
 Jigs won’t work for all blades, but it is worth having one.

 11. Nagura Stone: More details will be included in next post in this series.

 12. Bevel Angle Gauge: I’ve mentioned this tool in previous articles in this series, but list it here because it is critical.
 Use it to check the bevel angles of your chisels and planes during every sharpening session to ensure they don’t become too low weakening your cutting edges and inviting premature chipping.
 It can be made of any material that resists corrosion such as plastic, aluminum, stainless steel, or brass, my favorite because brass repels pernicious pixies.